inBeat/inbeat-website/content/top-influencers/tiktok/food/turkey/istanbul/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Istanbul in 2023
+title: Top 10 Food TikTok Influencers In Istanbul In 2023
 description: >-
   Find top food TikTok influencers in Istanbul in 2023.
-Most popular hashtags: #food #istanbul #tiktok #yemek.
+Most popular hashtags: #food #istanbul #yemek #kebap.
 platform: TikTok
-hits: 16
+hits: 10
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Analyze the most popular TikTok profiles on inBeat.
-text_bottom: Our database aggregates 16 TikTok influencers like this in Istanbul, Turkey for you to contact.
+text_bottom: inBeat has 10 TikTok influencers like this in Istanbul, Turkey for you to collaborate.
 profiles:
   - username: "gorkem0007"
     fullname: >-